 So does that mean in order to have clients you need to pursuade people to come to you?

 No. When marketing, there is no place for manipulation or persuasion because there is simply no point.

 As you already know, clients have to want to come to therapy for it to be beneficial: it's not something we 'do' to people.

-The problem therapists have is the other end of the scale - it's been drummed into a counsellors head during training that we are not the expert, so we shy away from the 'E' word like Dracula shys away from garlic!
+The problem therapists have is the other end of the scale - it's been drummed into a counsellors head during training that we are not the expert, so we shy away from the 'E' word like Dracula shys away from the cross.

-So our websites merely hint at being able to help as we're so conscious of being unethical.
+This means our websites merely hint at being able to help as we are so conscious of being unethical.